Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 | 16 | MV_INFERENCE_HUMAN_POSE_LEFT_ANKLE | 14 |

 The MoCap file includes the movements of objects or a person.
-There are various MoCap formats, but a well-known BioVision Hierarchy (BVH) file is supported in Media Vision.
+There are various MoCap formats, but a well-known BioVision Hierarchy (BVH) file is supported in media vision.
 BVH file has a hierarchy structure to provide landmark information with landmarks' names, and the structure can be changed.
 It means that landmark information is different from the definition.
 To use the BVH file correctly, you have to map the information to the landmarks based on the definitions.
 For example, the [BVH file](./media/mediavision_pose_bvh_sample.bvh) describes a squat pose as follows:

 ![Body pose](./media/mediavision_pose_bvh_sample.png)